CLI Commands

 --crash-reports <ACTION>

 Automatic crash report handling: ignore (default) or upload.
-More information at Telemetry.
+More information at What Data We Collect.

 Usage Examples